Higgs bundles for the non-compact dual of the special orthogonal group: Low rank cases

 \noi as required.

-Conversely, suppose that $V$ and $\det(V)$ admit metrics $H$ and $h$ which satisfy the $\U(1,3)$-Hitchin equations on $(\det(V), V, \tilde{\beta},\tilde{\gamma})$, namely \eqref{eqn:U13Hitch}.
-In general $h$ will differ from the metric induced by $H$ on $\det(V)$.
-Denoting the latter by $\det(H)$, we can write
+Conversely, suppose that $V$ and $\det(V)$ admit metrics $K$ and $k$ which satisfy the $\U(1,3)$-Hitchin equations on $(\det(V), V, \tilde{\beta},\tilde{\gamma})$, namely \eqref{eqn:U13Hitch}.
+In general $k$ will differ from the metric induced by $K$ on $\det(V)$.
+Denoting the latter by $\det(K)$, we can write

 \noi where $u$ is a smooth function on $X$.
-Now define new metrics on $V$ and $\det(V)$ which are related to $H$ and $h$ by the conformal factor $e^{u/2}$, i.e. set
+Now define new metrics on $V$ and $\det(V)$ which are related to $K$ and $k$ by the conformal factor $e^{u/2}$, i.e.\ set

-\noi Notice that $\det(K)=\det(H)e^{3u/2}=k$.
+\noi Notice that $\det(H)=\det(K)e^{3u/2}=h$, where $\det(H)$ denotes the metric induced by $H$ on $\det(V)$.
 Moreover, since both metrics are modified by the same conformal factor, the adjoints $\tilde{\beta}^*$ and $\tilde{\gamma}^*$ are unaffected (see Lemma \ref{lemma: confchange}).
-By parts (3) and (4) of Lemma \ref{lemma: confchange} and the fact that $H$ and $h$ satisfy the $\U(1,3)$-Hitchin equations, we thus get
+By parts (3) and (4) of Lemma \ref{lemma: confchange} and the fact that $K$ and $k$ satisfy the $\U(1,3)$-Hitchin equations, we thus get

-\noi where $t= \mu-\frac{\Delta(u)}{2}$ and $k=\det(K)$.
+\noi where $t= \mu-\frac{\Delta(u)}{2}$ and $h=\det(H)$.
 Exactly as above (see equation \eqref{eqn:U13HitchA}-\eqref{eqn:mu} ) we find that these two equations combine to yield

 \noi as required. \end{proof}